Reed Hastings: Other business ventures

 Hastings was on the board of Microsoft from 2007 to 2012.
 He was also on the board of directors of Facebook, Inc. from June 2011 to May 2019.
-As of September 2016, he was reported to own over US$10 million worth of Facebook shares.
+As of September 2016, Hastings was reported to own over $10 million of Facebook shares.

+Hastings is the majority owner of the Powder Mountain ski resort in Utah following his $100 million investment in 2023.
+That same year, he announced plans to turn half of the mountain into a members-only ski club, in addition to other planned residential developments.

+Hastings was appointed to the board of directors of Bloomberg L.P. in 2023.
+In 2025, he was added to the board of Anthropic.